jzhourp/templates/README.md

     - ```local.tfvars```
 3. Copy the required files to your project repo (following [contributing standards](https://github.com/RealPage-CloudOperations/github/blob/main/README.md#contributing))
 4. Update the necessary variable names to match the project name
-5. Setup your local machine with AWS credentials to give Terraform permissions for creating IAM roles
+5. Setup your local machine with AWS credentials to give Terraform permissions for creating IAM roles in AWS
 6. Comment out the “Cloud” section of the provider.tf file, then run terraform init and plan to validate the correct IAM role and policy creation
 7. Run terraform apply, then validate the results in AWS
 8. Copy the ARN of the created IAM role and use it to set the ```TFC_AWS_RUN_ROLE_ARN``` variable in TFC